 Introduction

 The idea of developing a data pipeline came about after having gone through a few developments of data driven algorithms.
-In those developments, we have a few encounters where functions created for a development cannot be ported to another development often due to difference in the way the data is named and delimited for instances.
+In those developments, we have a few encounters where functions created for a development cannot be ported to another development often due to difference in the way the data is named and delimited for instance.

-It is therefore hoped a data pre-processing pipeline will provide a more unified approach to data wrangling for data analysis, ML training and data driven algorithm development.
+It is therefore hoped that a data pre-processing pipeline will provide a more unified approach to data wrangling for data analysis, ML training and data driven algorithm development.
 Additionally, it is anticipated that it will improve the efficiency of development processes by ensuring data quality and integrity.

 Objective